mex-turbo-snail/data-science-S2025/challenges/c07-monte-carlo-assignment.md

   circle.
 Why did you choose this value?
-  - I choose this value being that the radius of the circle is 1, so if the coordinates were (1, 1) this would mean that the point is outside of the circle ( which is what I have in the assert statement).
+  - I choose this value being that the radius of the circle is 1, so if the coordinates were (1, 1) this would mean that the point is outside of the circle (which is what I have in the assert statement).
+As the stat function uses the Pythagorean theorem, these two values would return the number 2, But because the function also versify that this value is less than 1, the statement would return 0, and when 0 is multiplies by 4, it again will equal 0 (hence why these values are correct).
 - You chose a correct value of `stat(x, y)` when `x, y` is *inside* the circle.
 Why did you choose this value?
   - I choose this value being that the radius of the circle is 1, so if the coordinates were (0.5, 0.5) this would mean that the point is inside of the circle ( which is what I have in the assert statement).
+In this case, the function stat will essentially use the Pythagorean theorem to compute the “hypotenuse” of the triangle based on the x and Y coordinates that it is given and then make sure that the final answer is less than or equal to 1.
+In this case, because it was equal to 1, the statement returns 1 and then is multiplied by 4, hence why this set of values is correct.

 ### **q3** Estimate $\pi$